Nation Sites

 Fletcher made an immediate impact, facilitating one of the greatest blockbuster trades of his era, acquiring Doug Gilmour from the Calgary Flames in a 10-player exchange that dramatically affected both team’s fortunes.
 Gilmour instantly became one of the greatest players in Maple Leafs history, was named a runner-up for the Hart Trophy in 1993, while winning the Selke Trophy.
 Toronto went to consecutive conference finals in 1993 and 1994.

-Lauded for his work across various stops, Fletcher returned to the Maple Leafs in 2008 as interim general manager, before transitioning into a role as a senior advisor.
+Lauded for his work across various stops, Fletcher returned to the Maple Leafs in 2008 as interim general manager, before transitioning into a role as a senior advisor, and remained with the organization until his death.

 Breaking News